roma2023/ConnectED/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## ConnectE: Connecting Minds.
+## ConnectED: Connecting Minds.
 Transforming Lives.
-### By enabling education through radio, our app bridges the gap for undeserved communities, ensuring a brighter future for all.